smbeiragh/sanam/README.md

 key here and may even take precedence over the DRY principle (Don’t Repeat Yourself) in some circumstances.

-Some features like variable and small simple functions are the most useful and harmless features of preprocessors.
+Some features like variable and small simple functions and mixins are the most useful and harmless features of preprocessors.
 Other should be used carefully.

 ## Selector Nesting